Seasonal Work: Benefits, Types and Steps for Getting a Job

-Seasonal work is temporary employment that recurs around the same time every year.
-For example, businesses that primarily have more customers during specific seasons hire seasonal employees for extra help during their busiest times.
-Other seasonal jobs relate to weather that influences shopping trends and employment needs.
-For example, snowplow companies only need drivers in the winter when snow is present, and centers with pools only require lifeguards during the summer.
+Seasonal work is temporary employment that recurs around the same time every year and can range in duration from a few weeks to a few months.
+Businesses that primarily have more customers during specific periods hire seasonal employees for extra help during their busiest times.
+While seasonal work often stems from shopping trends within an industry, it might also be available due to weather conditions.
+For example, snowplow companies hire drivers during winter when snow is present while centers with pools only require lifeguards during summer.

-Resorts and other vicinities in locations with beaches, beautiful scenery and other popular summer attractions often get most of their visitors during the summer.
-For example, hotels and restaurants located in tropical areas often need seasonal help in the form of servers, hosts and chefs.
+Tourist destinations have various resorts, hotels and restaurants that cater to visitors.
+These establishments tend to hire seasonal employees during busy periods to ensure they can accommodate their guests.
+For example, hotels and restaurants in tropical areas often hire seasonal servers, hosts and chefs during the summer.
 You can also teach seasonal sports like surfing or ice skating in popular areas depending on the season.
 For example, some locations have more guests in winter due to skiing and winter scenery opportunities.

-Retail stores usually hire seasonal sales associates in fall and winter due to an increase in customers during these times.
-For example, customers who want to decorate their homes for Halloween and buy costumes and candy for kids may visit a Halloween-related store in the fall.
-Another example is Black Friday, which occurs in the winter and is one of the busiest shopping holidays in the year.
+Retail stores usually hire seasonal sales associates in fall and winter because of increased shopping.
+For example, customers who want to decorate their homes for Halloween and buy costumes and candy for kids may visit a Halloween-related store in fall.
+Another example is Black Friday, which is one of the busiest shopping holidays in the year.

 Examples of positions you may apply for include store manager, cashier, shelf stocker or gift wrapper.
-You could also work as a character in a haunted house or one of Santa's helpers.
-If you prefer working during the summer months, look for jobs near attractions like amusement parks or stores that specialize in summer equipment or merchandise.
+You could also work as a character in a haunted house or as a helped during other holidays.
+If you prefer working during the summer months, consider searching for jobs near attractions like amusement parks or stores that specialize in summer equipment or merchandise.

-Some businesses need more help with delivery services during the holiday season.
-People often place orders online rather than shop in person because of the crowds or because they want to enjoy time with their families.
-Individuals may also choose to do their Christmas shopping online, which can increase a company's need for delivery employees during the holiday season.
+Some businesses require more help with delivery services during the holiday season.
+People often place orders online rather than shop in person because of the crowds or to enjoy time with their families.
+Individuals may also choose to do their holiday shopping online, which can increase a company's need for delivery employees during the holiday season.